 Application System Services

-Application System Services Team is responsible for the system administration of the Banner ERP system, Banner job submission system, Banner web middle tier system, Portal system, eLearning system, Bulk mail management system, LED display wall system and provides application programming interfaces between the systems, ongoing reliability and performance management of the application server hosting system infrastructure to ensure all these systems are stable and operating efficiently.
+Application System Services Team is responsible for the system administration of the Banner ERP system, Banner job submission system, Banner web middle tier system, Portal system, eLearning system, Bulk mail management system and provides application programming interfaces between the systems, ongoing reliability and performance management of the application server hosting system infrastructure to ensure all these systems are stable and operating efficiently.
 The team also manages the upgrade and patching on the system environment to provide fixing and version updates of the systems.